What you'll receive

 How to apply

-Make an appointment with International Student Services.
+You'll need to make an appointment with a Welfare Officer.
 They will assess your financial situation and determine your eligibility for a bursary.
+All appointments are confidential and free.

 At your appointment